 WHAT CAN BE USED INSTEAD OF OAT FLOUR?
+Did you know 32,000 years ago Paleo people were using oats?
+Yep, oats are Paleo! :) CLICK HERE.
 Sorghum flour or whole wheat pastry flour (similar carbs to oat flour), or lupin flour (low-carb and makes baked goods quite yellow sometimes, but seems to work for a number of recipes).
+Some people are very allergic to Lupin flour and it can cause anaphylaxis shock (so, really not a great choice, in my opinion, considering the risk!
+People with peanut allergies should avoid it.).
+Another idea is White Bean flour - I have not tried but it may work especially in bread-like applications.
 If you don't have Celiac, you can use any oat flour, not just Bob's Red Mill certified gluten-free oat flour.
 Some people want to know why I would use oat flour in the bake mix, as many are afraid of grains these days.
 I like my baking to taste more like what we were used to... more normal and less "low-carb" if you know what I mean.
 I think sometimes almond flour and coconut flour baking can leave something to be desired.
 I like the profile of oat flour (in any case it makes up a small portion of the bake mix) to lower cholesterol.
 Note: If you have a powerful food processor or blender you can process your own oat flour from oats.
-If slightly more carbs are not an issue, then Einkorn flour, an ancient wheat, that Dr. Wheat Belly (William Davis) himself uses could be a tasty consideration.
+If slightly more carbs are not an issue, then Einkorn flour, an ancient wheat, could be a tasty consideration.

 WHAT CAN BE USED INSTEAD OF ALMOND FLOUR?
 Hazelnut flour or Walnut flour mixed with hazelnut flour.
 Some have tried Chestnut flour.
-If you cannot have nuts at all, email me for a wonderful Nut-Free Bake Mix (however, it uses gluten).
+If you cannot have nuts at all, use the Nut-Free Bake Mix (however, it uses gluten) - the version using oat flour is the most popular.
 You will find my email in my profile...just scroll right down on the right hand side margin of my blog. :) I actually should share it on my blog and will do that one of these days!
+Sunflower seed flour...can make baking green, however, there is apparently a way to reduce the problem.
+CLICK HERE Also THIS LINK.
+It should work just fine with this bake mix.
+Apparently baking soda can cause little flecks of green in your baking, but it is fine to eat.

 Why the small amount of oat flour over time should help lower cholesterol: READ ABOUT IT HERE